 Please join us!
 Meetings are open to the public and everyone is welcome.

 We would love to see you!

 Note: We will be taking precautions to protect our members from the spread of Covid 19.
 Coffee and snacks will be on your own, to avoid congregating around a serving station.
-The meeting will be held in the large meeting room.
 Social distancing will be practiced.

 The purpose of the Big Sandy Area Lakes Watershed Management Project (BSALWMP) is to provide a local mechanism to encourage equal partnership among all stakeholders and governmental agencies in protecting and enhancing the esthetic, ecological, economic, agricultural, and recreational value of lakes, streams, shoreland, and wetland resources in the Big Sandy Area Lakes Watershed.